GIS Portfolio: Visualizing Data, Informing Decisions.

 ArcGIS Instant App: Crime Rate in Victoria in 2022

 An interactive mapping application developed using ArcGIS Pro and ArcGIS Online.
-The Local Governement Area (LGA) boundary are taken from ABS website.
+The Local Government Area (LGA) boundary are taken from ABS website.
 Crime data has been taken from Crime Statistics Agency Victoria.
 Interactive map shows crime rate per 100,000 people using a sequential color scheme in a choropleth map.
 Two interactive charts show the crime rate and area in square kilometres of each LGA.
 A customized popup is displayed when clicking on any LGA on map.

 Interactive Map: Off-Street Car parks in Melbourne City